xieweiAlex/English_Learning/media/houseOfCards/HOC2.md

 He **stacked** congress.
 The majority I **whipped**.
 there was **in black and white**.
 what exactly **are you up to**?
-when he was governor, it wasn't a **cakewalk**, but it was nothing like this.
+When he was governor, it wasn't a **cakewalk**, but it was nothing like this.

 ## E 5
 I'm totally **blanked**.